|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pour the tequila, melon liqueur, triple sec, sour mix, and orange juice into a cocktail shaker with ice.
+In a cocktail shaker with ice, pour the tequila, melon liqueur, triple sec, sour mix, and orange juice.

 Strain into the prepared glass.

 Add a splash of lime juice to the top and garnish with a sugar-coated lemon.

 - There are a number of options on the market for lime-infused tequila because it's a popular margarita ingredient.
 Some are actual infusions of lime while others are sweetened, turning them into tequila liqueurs.
 Look for bottles like Dulce Vida Lime Tequila, Hornitos Lime Shot, and Patron Citronge Lime Liqueur.

 - Another option is to do your own infusion.
 Use 2 or 3 limes, rinsed and cut into wedges for a full bottle of tequila.
 The infusion should take 3 to 4 days, though you'll want to check it and let it infuse longer until it reaches your desired flavor.